adaptive-democracy/hopeful-path/book/free-borders.md

 A person who lives in a country should be a citizen of that country, no other requirements necessary.
 It's certainly reasonable to have some kind of time-based residency threshold, but merely to prevent abuse.

-Let's go through some common objections to these ideas and see how our framework of rights, Persistent Democracy, and Common Resource Taxes alleviate them all.
+Let's go through some common objections to these ideas and see how our framework of rights, Adaptive Democracy, and Common Resource Taxes alleviate them all.

 ## What about dangerous people?